BestTimesToVisit.com Logo

 food

-Immerse yourself in the bustling atmosphere of Mercado de Mariscos, a vibrant seafood market.
-Sample fresh ceviche, grilled fish, or other local delicacies.
-Insider tip: Go early in the morning for the freshest catches and most authentic experience.
+Experience the bustling atmosphere of Mercado de Mariscos, a vibrant seafood market where you can sample fresh catches of the day.
+Enjoy ceviche, seafood paella, or other local delicacies.
+Insider tip: Go early in the morning for the freshest seafood and the most authentic experience.

 Panama City's Hidden Street Art Scene